On small perturbations of coherent information: One-shot quantum capacity vs. one-shot private capacity

 since one can always take the pure state decomposition $\{p_i, |\psi_i\rangle\langle \psi_i|\}$ of $\rho$ so that $\rho = \sum_i p_i |\psi_i\rangle\langle\psi_i|$, in which case we have $I_p\big(\{p_i, |\psi_i\rangle\langle \psi_i|\},\N\big) = I_c(\rho,\N)$.
 We then have

 so that one-shot quantum capacity never exceeds one-shot private capacity.
 Similar to quantum capacity, the private capacity of a quantum channel $\N$ is then given by the regularized formula

 and is thus rarely computable due not only to superadditive effects, but also due to intractable optimization procedures needed for the calculation of $\mathcal{P}^{(1)}$.
 However, it is still possible to detect a positive gap between $P^{(1)}$ and $\Q$ without explicitly computing their exact values.
-In particular, we now show how our criteria implies a sufficient condition for $P^{(1)}$ to be strictly larger than $\Q$:
+While Watanabe~\cite{Watanabe} proved that $\Q(\B) = P^{(1)}(\B)$ if the one-shot quantum capacity of the complementary channel $\B^c$ vanishes~\cite{Hirche2022,IEEEPartialOrder}.
+There exist quantum channels displaying the positive gap between one-shot quantum and private capacity, such as Horodecki channels~\cite{Horodeckichannel2,Horodeckichannel3,HorodeckiChannel1,Horodeckichannel4}, half-rocket channels~\cite{Leung2014}, platypus channels~\cite{Lovasz,SDPBoundC,platypusTIT,wu2025} and dephrasure channels~\cite{DephrasureChannel}.
+In particular, we now show how our criteria implies a sufficient condition for $P^{(1)}$ to be strictly larger than $\Q$ which is more general than the result of Watanabe~\cite{Watanabe}:

 \begin{prop} Suppose $\sigma$ is an optimal mixed state for a quantum channel $\N$, and suppose $\rho(\varepsilon)$ is a perturbative expansion of a pure state $\rho$ such that $\sigma - r\cdot\rho(\varepsilon)$ is positive semi-definite for some $r>0$.
 Then a negative value of $f(\varepsilon)$ as given by \eqref{FNCXN71} implies $P^{(1)}(\N) > \Q(\N)$. \end{prop}